SwissDataScienceCenter/renku-design-docs/rfcs/010-gateway-refactor/010-gateway-refactor.md

 ## Summary

-This proposes a fulll rewrite of the current gateway service.
+This proposes a full rewrite of the current gateway service.
 In addition, it also proposes changes to the way that access control to Jupyter servers is handled.
 Currently, each Jupyter server establishes a session with the user.
 But going forward each user will have a session with the gateway which will be used to control access into each Jupyter server.